 - rule of law capacity building

-Drawing upon international human rights law, humanitarian law, criminal law and principles of transitional justice, the Rule of Law program assists communities, particularly in conflict and post-conflict situations to strengthen the rule of law.
+Drawing upon international human rights law, humanitarian law, criminal law, and principles of transitional justice, the Rule of Law program assist communities, particularly in conflict and post-conflict situations to strengthen the rule of law.
 We partner extensively with intergovernmental, governmental, and non-governmental institutions to foster rule of law culture worldwide.

 ACT – Accountability and Civic Trust

 ACT combines normative and empirical research on an established rule of law principle and an essential condition for a global rule of law culture.
 Accountability is an important principle for the international legal order.
 Everyone – from the individual right up to the State itself – should be accountable to laws that adhere to international law and human rights norms and standards that are publicly promulgated, equally enforced, and independently adjudicated.
 Civic trust is an important foundation for a global rule of law culture.
 For formal and informal justice institutions to function well, a critical mass of citizens has to have confidence in their functioning.
 As accountability inspires but also sometimes hinders civic trust, ACT seeks to determine both these enabling and inhibiting factors for a global rule of law culture.

 The EU, Rule of Law and Global Justice

 International law has evolved over time to give the international community the means to address insecurity, the ‘scourge of war’, oppression, corruption, and human rights violations, but the international legal order remains under strain.
 Even as our world becomes more interconnected, it has also become more fragmented and polarized.
 We live today in a time of unprecedented global challenges that require multilateral solutions.
 In this regard, the EU, conceived as a peace project following the Second World War, is a unique player in the international system with a strong commitment to a ruled-based international order ingrained in its DNA.